Gromji/writeups/LIT/2023/sprintf.md

 ## Sprintf

-In this challenge, we are given the following files
+In this challenge, we are given the following three files

 > s ld-linux-x86-64.so.2 libc-2.31.so